-Shi-Yeon Sung, a gifted young conductor, is enjoying success at the highest level, joining the Boston Symphony Orchestra as an assistant conductor to James Levine in 2007, the first woman chosen to occupy this three-year post.
+Shi-Yeon Sung, a gifted young conductor, has enjoyed success at the highest level, joining the Boston Symphony Orchestra as an assistant conductor to James Levine in 2007, the first woman chosen to occupy this three-year post.
 During this time, she debuted in the subscription series, conducted two concerts at Tanglewood, and conducted at late notice several times including the season-opening concerts in September 2009.
-Earlier, Sung had won a number of conducting competitions, beginning in 2004 and continuing until winning first place in the prestigious Georg Solti Conductor's Competition in September 2006 in Frankfurt, Germany.
+Earlier, Sung had won a number of conducting competitions, beginning in 2004 and continuing until winning first place in the prestigious Georg Solti Conductor\'s Competition in September 2006 in Frankfurt, Germany.

 In July 2008, she debuted with the BSO in a Tanglewood performance at Lenox, Massachusetts, which Matthew Guerrieri of the Boston Globe described as "gorgeous," possessing momentum, and "deftly polished."
 He also commented on her "calculated though graceful" conducting and "her grounded podium presence and rapport with the orchestra . . . ." *